-▼ To Start the GlassFish Java DB Server
+To Start the GlassFish Java DB Server

-A database server is not started by default when you start Application Server, so if you have applications need a database backend, you need to start the database server manually.
-The instructions in this procedure describe how to start the GlassFish Java DB server, but they apply for the most part to any database you want to use.
+A database server is not started by default when you start the GlassFish Application Server, so if you have applications need a database backend, you need to start the database server manually.
+The instructions in this procedure describe how to start the Java DB server bundled with Application Server, but they apply for the most part to any database you want to use.